 SPEECHES – YOUR GUESTS CARE ABOUT THEM.
 FACT.

 Great speeches (one of the few free and genuinely unique things at a wedding) should be slap, bang, at the core of every modern wedding.

 They provide the wedding’s heart.
-Without them, a wedding’s just a very expensive party (where people are invited to drink free champagne on the condition they sit through the vows without heckling).
+Without them, a wedding’s just a costly party (where people are invited to drink free champagne on the condition they sit through the vows without heckling).

 And it’s not just us (slightly biased folk) who think speeches are important.
 An extremely scientific Speechy study showed people generally remember five things about a wedding.
 They are